expo/expo/docs/pages/guides/testing-with-jest.md

 ## Unit Test

-We are going to write a simple test for **App.js** by creating it's own test file: **App.test.js**.
+We are going to write a simple test for **App.js** by creating its own test file: **App.test.js**.
 Jest will identify this as a test and include it in the tests queue.
 There are other ways to [structure your tests](#structure-your-tests), but we will cover that later in this guide.

 Our test will be the expected state of the `<App />` to have one child element: